Understand and Calculate COGS for Your Farm

 Whether you grow row crops or produce value-added goods, understanding your true production costs is foundational to running a financially sound farm business.
 Inside this guide, you will learn how to:

-Gain a clear, practical definition of Cost of Goods Sold in an agricultural context and understand why it is essential for farm recordkeeping and financial clarity.
+Gain a practical definition of Cost of Goods Sold in an agricultural context and understand why it is essential for farm record-keeping and financial clarity.

-Follow a straightforward framework for determining your total production costs and breaking them down into COGS per unit.
-See how to calculate per-pound, per-case, or per-jar costs so you understand exactly what it takes to produce each item.
+Follow a straightforward framework to determine your total production costs and break them down into COGS per unit.

 Why This Matters for Your Farm